Bionic (Christina Aguilera album): Release and promotion

 Originally entitled Light & Darkness, the album was set to be released in September 2009.
 In an interview for the February 2010 issue of Marie Claire, Aguilera announced that the project was entitled Bionic and would be made available in March 2010.
 However, on March 25 of that year, Aguilera re-confirmed that the album would be released on June 8.
 In May of that year, the fan edition of the project was made available for pre-order via Sony Music Entertainment.
 The release included exclusive features, including a 12-inch × 12-inch box, a triple vinyl set, a deluxe edition CD of Bionic, and two exclusive photographs of Aguilera.
 On June 4, 2010, Bionic was released for CD and digital download in Australia, Germany, the Netherlands and Spain.
 In the United States and Canada, the album was released on June 8.

-Aguilera made several appearances on television shows in mid-2010 to promote Bionic.
+Aguilera made various appearances on television shows in mid-2010 to promote Bionic.
 She appeared on The Oprah Winfrey Show on May 7 and performed the lead single "Not Myself Tonight".
 On May 26, Aguilera performed "You Lost Me" at the season finale of the ninth season of American Idol.
 The following month, Aguilera opened the 2010 MTV Movie Awards on June 6 with a medley of "Bionic", "Not Myself Tonight" and "Woohoo", and appeared on Today on June 8, where she performed "Bionic", "Not Myself Tonight", "You Lost Me", and two previous singles "Beautiful" and "Fighter".
 Later that month, she performed "You Lost Me" on the Late Show with David Letterman on June 9, and "Not Myself Tonight", "You Lost Me", "Fighter" and a medley of "Genie in a Bottle" and "What a Girl Wants" on The Early Show on June 11.
-A VH1 Storytellers episode featuring Aguilera's performances aired on June 13.